Coram Life Education

 West Midlands school

-Specially trained CLE educators visit schools in a mobile classroom to help children keep themselves healthy and safe, central to PSHE education and children's Spiritual, Moral, Social and Cultural development.
-CLE's mascot "Healthy Harold", the giraffe, helps deliver messages in a child friendly way.
+Specially trained CLE educators visit schools in a mobile classroom to help children keep themselves healthy and safe, central to PSHE education and children's Spiritual, Moral, Social and Cultural (SMSC) development.
+Our mascot "Healthy Harold", the giraffe, helps deliver messages in a child friendly way.

 Parents, carers and teachers